-As a professional, I never want to lay my stress on my students.
-That can cause me to construct an unintentional barrier between me and my students.
-But when I have been able to let down my guard and let my students see me managing my emotions and navigating stresses, their own barriers begin to fall.
-They start to see me not as an external authority figure, but a human being.
-They begin to trust me more and they begin to take more responsibility for themselves and for each other.
+As a professional, you never want to lay stress on your students.
+That can cause you to construct an unintentional barrier.
+But when you let down your guard and enable students to see you managing emotions and navigating stresses, their own barriers begin to fall.
+They start to see you not as an external authority figure, but a human being.
+They begin to trust you more and take more responsibility for themselves and for each other.

-I have tried many ways to Hand it Over as a teacher, a parent, and a manager.
+We have tried many ways to Hand it Over as a teacher, parent, and manager.
 It’s exceedingly difficult to find the right balance, the right scaffolding.
-When I see my child failing or struggling, it’s so tempting to think I’ve handed over too much responsibility and try to fix it for him, which would be incredibly disempowering.
+When you see your child failing or struggling, it’s so tempting to think you’ve handed over too much responsibility and try to fix it for him, which would be incredibly disempowering.
 Handing it Over requires a willingness to sit in a bit of chaos, in a bit of not knowing.
 Will my students handle it?
 Will they be able to rise to this challenge?
 Will they be responsible?
 Was it right to let go of control in this way?
-I might not always get it just right, but as a teacher, it’s my job to keep rebalancing, to guide and support, and then let go when they are ready for it.
+You might not always get it just right, but as a teacher, it’s your job to keep rebalancing, to guide and support, and then let go when they are ready for it.